The view of the Shenandoah Valley from Bird Knob, taken during the 2001 Catherine’s Fat Ass.

 Map and elevation profile of Catherine’s Fat Ass 50 km.

-The trail continues on south along the top, with some slight ups and downs, with lots of rocks, but it gets a little more runnable as you go south.
+The trail continues on south along the top, with some slight ups and downs, with lots of flat rocks, but it gets a little more runnable as you continue south.
 You will come to a sign on the right side of the trail that says something like Bird Knob is a couple of miles ahead, but indicates there is a trail to the left.
 Continue on (to the right) toward Bird Knob, and following the white blazes.
 You will run some more miles, and crossing some cleared Forest Service roads (but continue on the trail south).
 You will eventually come to a clearing.
 The trail will seem to die, with a faint hint of trail to the left and ahead — turn left and go down the hill.
 As you go, you will see the trail pick up again and go down into a little gully.
 It broadens and becomes easy to run.
 You will go to a Forest Service road again, and find yourself running on it through the little gully, then up to the southeast to a gravel road.
 There will be a metal barrier across the road.
 Go around it onto the gravel road.
-You have just completed the first section — estimated to be about 7 miles.
-This is also the first aid station of the run.
+You have just completed the first section — estimated to be about 6 miles.
+This is also the location of the first aid station of the run.

 Bird Knob to Catherine Furnace — about 4 miles